legendarycode3/decentralized-stablecoin/README.md

 * Maintains the total token supply.

 ### `OracleLib.sol`
-The `OracleLib` library provides a safe abstraction for
+The `OracleLib` library provides a safe abstraction for interacting with Chainlink Price Feeds.